brwnj/smoove-nf/README.md

 Then navigate your brower to localhost:8888/smoove-nf.html.

-Can can be used as an alternate to PHP like:
+Python can be used as an alternate to PHP like:

 ```
 cd $outdir